An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Interactive Simulation vs. Video Feedback

 \subsection{Method}

 \begin{description}[align=left,leftmargin=0em,labelsep=0.2em,font=\textbf,itemsep=0em,parsep=0.3em] \item[Experimental Protocol.]
 We expanded our data from Sec. \ref{sec:system_eval} with data collected through a Qualtrics video survey.
 In general, the video survey followed the same format as the prior one.
-However, instead of having participants interact with the robot in a virtual world, each participant viewed 6 videos corresponding to the simulations experienced by a participant from our validation tests.
+However, instead of having participants interact with the robot in a virtual world, each participant viewed the 6 video recordings of the simulations experienced by a participant from our validation study.
 After watching each video, they were asked about the observed robot.

 \item[Hypotheses.]
 The data from Sec. \ref{sec:system_eval} (Interactive condition) and the video survey (Video condition) were analyzed together to investigate two hypotheses: \begin{description}[align=left,leftmargin=0em,labelsep=0.2em,font=\textit,itemsep=0em,parsep=0.3em] \item[H1.] \textit{The perception of the robot would differ between the conditions.} To test this hypothesis, we gathered ratings for the Competence and Discomfort factors of the Robotic Social Attributes Scale (ROSAS) \cite{carpinella2017robotic} (Cronbach's $\alpha$ was 0.938 and 0.746, respectively).
-We also gathered participants' opinions on whether the robot navigated according to social norms after each simulation session or corresponding video. \item[H2.] \textit{The perceived workload for completing the survey in the Interactive condition would be lower than in the Video condition.} We measured perceived workload at the end of the surveys based on responses to the questions: ``How mentally demanding were the tasks?'', ``How physically demanding were the tasks?'', and ``How hard did you have to work to accomplish what you had to do?''.
-Responses were collected on a 7 point responding format from Low to High. \end{description}
+We also gathered participants' opinions on whether the robot navigated according to social norms after each simulation session or corresponding video. \item[H2.] \textit{The perceived workload for the survey in the Interactive condition would be lower than in the Video condition.} We measured perceived mental and physical demand along with effort at the end of the surveys based on responses to the following questions from the NASA Task Load Index \cite{hart1988development}: ``How mentally demanding were the tasks?'', ``How physically demanding were the tasks?'', and ``How hard did you have to work to accomplish what you had to do?''.
+Responses were collected on a 7 point responding format (1 being lowest, 7 being highest). \end{description}

 \item[Participants.]
-A total of 124 U.S. participants were considered for this experiment (62 from Sec. \ref{sec:system_eval} plus 62 new participants).
+A total of 124 participants were considered for this experiment (62 from Section \ref{sec:system_eval} plus 62 new participants).
 Their average age was 34 years old and 55 of them were female.
-All the participants were paid $\$4.00$ USD for completing the survey.
+We limited participation in the same way as Sec. \ref{sec:system_eval}.
+Participants were paid $\$4.00$ USD for completing the survey.

 \end{description}